gudzev/gudzevAI/README.md

 ## 📋 Description

-- This project uses OpenRouter's free AI models to talk with users.
+- This project uses OpenRouter's free AI model to talk with users.
 It features a clean and responsive design.

 ## 🚧 To Do